You are listening to the Sean Hannity Radio Show Podcast.

 Mitch McConnell's got to finish health care.

-They're talking about a uh fourth of July vacation, then an August vacation.
+They're talking about a 4th of July vacation, then an August vacation.

 Let's do the work of the American people.

-It's uh what's gonna keep him in office is the president keeping his promises, creating jobs, moving us towards energy independence, moving us towards a fifteen percent corporate rate, middle class tax cuts, repatriation of trillions, multinational corporations.
+What's going to keep him in office is the president keeping his promises, creating jobs, moving us towards energy independence, moving us towards a 15% corporate rate, middle-class tax cuts, repatriation of trillions, multinational corporations.

-You know, the millions of jobs that energy independence will will create in this country.
+You know, the millions of jobs that energy independence will create in this country.

 And then, of course, lower health care costs for families will be the equivalent of a tax cut for them.

-Larry Cudlow is with us, one of the smartest economic guys I know, he's a host on CMBC, former Reagan administration economist, Author of the brand new book, JFK and the Reagan Revolution, a secret history of American prosperity.
+He's a host on CNBC, former Reagan administration economist, author of the brand new book, JFK and the Reagan Revolution, a secret history of American prosperity.

 It's really not so secret.